pocketpixels/PhotoAppLink/README.md

 3. Get the passed in `UIImage*` by calling `[[PALManager sharedPALManager] popPassedInImage]`
 4. Display the image in your app and proceed to your app's main editor UI.

-Because the way that custom URL launches are handled has changed multiple times throughout the history of iOS, getting things to work right on all versions of iOS can be a little tricky.
-We recommend using the following structure, which should do the right thing for iOS 3.0 and later:
+We recommend using the following structure in your app delegate, which should do the right thing for iOS 4.0 and later:

 ```objective-c
 // Handle the URL that this app was invoked with via its custom URL scheme.